Skip to main content

 The Texas Chainsaw Massacre (1974)

 Titles such as The Texas Chainsaw Massacre, The Hills Have Eyes, Motel Hell, 2000 Maniacs, Mountaintop Motel Massacre, Madman, Friday the 13th, Just Before Dawn, Wrong Turn, The Burning and countless others feature such plots which portray the ineptitude of city dwellers and demonisation of rural-dwelling folk.
 Amongst the filmmakers discussing these titles, and the enduring allure of their plots, are Tobe Hooper, Adam Green, Dave Parker and Fred Olen Ray.
-All on fine form as usual.
 While they certainly provide plenty of examples, sadly they never really attempt to provide a clear definition of what constitutes backwoods horror, or an in-depth exploration of the variations of this sub-set of horror cinema.
 Everything is lumped together, but as with Slice and Dice: The Slasher Film Forever, it forms an enjoyable introduction for those not so familiar with the subject matter.
 The focus is mainly on slasher movies, but a few titles they discuss fall into the man vs. nature subgenre, which, if you’ll allow me to get geeky for a moment, is rather different.
-Backwoods horror generally features subtext pertaining to class difference and socio-political snobbery – the villains are human but deemed to be ‘different’ because of where they live.
+Backwoods horror generally features allusions to class difference and socio-political commentary – the villains are human but deemed to be ‘different’ because of where they live, how they live, left in the wake of progression and modernity.
 They form a sub-culture which strikes fear into the heart of those who have left civilisation and encroached upon the uncontrollable wildness of the rural backdrop; they fear the place as much as those who live in it.
 It is the location of these titles which sets them apart, and it often plays as important a part as the killer.

 Just Before Dawn (1981)